brianrobles204/QReddit/README.md

    sort is one of (confidence, top, new, hot, controversial, old, random). paramObj is an optional object containing more parameters. response is an array.
 The first element is an updated postObj,
-     the second is an array of commentObj */ var commentsConnObj = postObj.getComments("best", {})
+     the second is an array of commentObj and moreObj */ var commentsConnObj = postObj.getComments("best", {}) commentsConnObj.onSuccess.connect(function(){
-commentsConnObj.onSuccess.connect(function(){
     updateCurrentPost(commentsConnObj.response[0]) //The first element is a postObj referencing the same post, but with updated information